olebole/python-cpl/doc/install.rst

   python TestRecipe.py

 The tests may print a memory corruption detection by glibc.
-This is normal, since the tests also check the behaviour of this behaviour in the recipe.
+This is normal, since the tests also check this behaviour in the recipe.